 7. Deleting Broken Links

-Another option is to try the Broken Link Checker plugin.
+Another option is to try the Broken Link Checker plugin, for your WordPress site.

 8. Getting Rid of Old Post Revisions